There’s No Better Time Than Now For Estate Planning In Marion, NC

-Health Care Power of Attorney: For anyone 18 years of age and older.
-You designate who can give instructions to and get information from doctors, nurses and other healthcare providers regarding your health situation.
+Healthcare Power of Attorney - If you’re 18 or older, you can designate who can give instructions to and get information from doctors, nurses, and other healthcare providers regarding your health situation.